-Since 2015, Piotr's clear vision for MAYL Wear was to be able to offer something that emphasized quality, sustainability and ethical responsibility.
-His commitment to quality is what drives MAYL Wear forward with each release; never settling for the baseline set by our peers, we strive to create the best of the best.
+Since 2015, Piotr's clear vision for MAYL Wear was to offer something that emphasized quality, sustainability, and ethical responsibility.
+His commitment to quality is what drives MAYL Wear forward with each release; never settling for the baseline set by others, he strives to create the best of the best.

 Our clothing is conceptually a wearable canvas, displaying prints and artworks as a fabric edition.
 We use high quality printing methods and cotton and sewing to produce items that faithfully represent Piotr Kopertowski's artworks.
 His passion, skills and attention to details appears in all the items you can see on the website.

 "Clothes are a form of self-expression, and how we dress impacts how we feel about ourselves, and vice-versa.
 I want you to wear something that will put you in a good mood.
 The pieces may have risen to trend status in fashion because street style blogs put them on the map, but they’ve maintained a staying power because of their ability to pull outfits together." - Piotr Kopertowski

 Let’s get this one out of the way first.
 No one over the age of 12 is calling anyone "daddy" without a tinge of something else there.
 If we get historical, its first use dates back to 1621, when prostitutes used it to refer to their pimps.
 That’s super unfortunate.